o-ikne/Personal-Mini-Projects/README.md

 # Games
-Some games that I made using Python
+Some classic games that I made using Python